lrathoni/Ptut2019/README.md

 Structure of folders :

+### Here you will find the .exe to run the application.

     MutationsImmobilieresExe
-## Here you will find the .exe to run the application.

 1. Click on "MutationsImmobilieresVR.exe"
 2. Use ZQSD to move the character front/back and left/right directions
 3. Move your mouse to change the angle of the camera